Alignment-free Raw Video Demoireing: Introduction

-Most of the aforementioned video demoiréing methods rely heavily on well-designed modules, such as the pyramid cascading deformable (PCD) module proposed by EDVR~\cite{wang2019edvr}, which uses deformable convolutions to align multiple frames, as depicted in Fig.~\ref{fig:motivation}(a).
-Although this approach appears to be straightforward, it incurs a high computational burden.
-This poses significant challenges to efficiency, particularly in processing high-resolution, long video sequences, hampering its application in modeling long-term inter- and intra-frame correlations.
-Recently, State Space Models (SSMs)~\cite{kalman1960new}, originating from control systems theory, have demonstrated advantages in natural language processing~\cite{gu2021efficiently, gu2023mamba} and computer vision~\cite{zhu2024vision, shi2024vmambair} due to their linear complexity in handling long sequences.
-In low-level vision, some works have extended the application of Mamba to image restoration~\cite{guo2025mambair, li2024fouriermamba, deng2024cu, bai2024retinexmamba}, effectively balancing the global receptive field and computational efficiency.
-This prompts us to further delve into the potential of Mamba in video restoration, particularly applying it to raw video demoiréing, aiming to efficiently remove moiré patterns while maintaining temporal consistency.
-To facilitate effective inter- and intra-relationship modeling in raw videos with moiré patterns, we propose the Spatial Mamba and Temporal Mamba modules, which are arranged sequentially, as demonstrated in Fig.~\ref{fig:motivation}(b).
+To leverage information from adjacent frames and maintain temporal consistency, most of the existing video demoiréing methods rely heavily on sophisticated alignment modules, such as the pyramid cascading deformable (PCD) module proposed by EDVR~\cite{wang2019edvr}.
+This module employs deformable convolutions to align multiple frames, as depicted in Fig.~\ref{fig:motivation}(a).
+Although this approach appears to be straightforward, it incurs a high computational burden, limiting its efficiency, especially for processing high-resolution, long-duration videos.

+Recently, State Space Models (SSMs)~\cite{kalman1960new}, originating from control system theory, have demonstrated advantages in natural language processing\cite{gu2021efficiently, gu2023mamba} and computer vision~\cite{zhu2024vision, shi2024vmambair}, primarily due to their linear complexity in processing long sequences.
+In low-level vision tasks, some works have successfully adapted the Mamba architecture for image restoration~\cite{guo2025mambair, li2024fouriermamba, deng2024cu, bai2024retinexmamba}, effectively balancing global receptive fields and computational efficiency.
+This prompts us to further delve into the potential of Mamba in video restoration, particularly targeting efficient removal of moiré patterns from raw videos while preserving temporal consistency.
+To facilitate modeling effective inter-frame and intra-frame relationship in raw videos with moiré patterns, as demonstrated in Fig.~\ref{fig:motivation}(b), we propose the sequentially arranged Spatial Mamba and Temporal Mamba blocks.